smiley/isotope/README.md

 On Linux, it's as easy as piping one device into a file.
 On Windows, it's a little trickier but still super-simple.
 You just need a physical HANDLE, buffering and a way to make the user stop it because interfacing with disc drives in Windows is still horribly unstable.

 That's why I made this tiny utility.

+## How do I use this?
+Well, at this point you have to compile it with Visual Studio 2015, nothing more.
+It might also compile in standalone Windows SDK environments, but I haven't tested it yet.
+Compiled builds will be uploaded soon.

+After compiling, run the executable, pick a disc drive, and pick a file to write it into.
+Simple!